Asian Studies Instructor: Two year teaching position

-A master's degree or higher in one of the associated fields is required, Ph.D. strongly preferred.
-Applicants must have knowledge of Chinese and demonstrate ability to teach effectively using varied methods and instructional technology.
+A Ph.D. in one of the associated fields is required.
+Applicants must have conversational ability in Chinese and demonstrate ability to teach effectively using varied methods and instructional technology.

-Applicants must be practicing Christians committed to the integration of faith, learning, and student development, and to the educational mission of Calvin College as a Christian liberal arts college affiliated with the Christian Reformed Church.
+Applicants must be professing Christians who can support the educational mission of Calvin College as a Christian liberal arts college affiliated with the Christian Reformed Church.

-To apply, submit letter of application; c.v. detailing teaching experience; three references (letters or names and addresses); and 250-500-word statement explaining how you seek to express your Christian faith in teaching and scholarship, to Larry Herzberg, Director of Asian Studies (email@example.com).
+To apply, submit online application, including c.v. detailing teaching experience; three references (letters or names and addresses); and letter addressing interest in teaching at a Christian college.
 Additional information, including official academic transcripts, will be requested of all candidates progressing to the interview stage.

 About the College

-Calvin College seeks faculty members who affirm and live out the Christian faith as expressed by the Reformed confessions and who have academic and personal qualifications for teaching and scholarship.
+Calvin College seeks contingent faculty members who are professing Christians able to support the educational mission of Calvin College as a Christian liberal arts college affiliated with the Christian Reformed Church, and who have academic and personal qualifications for teaching and scholarship.
 Calvin is building a tradition of diversity and accessibility and welcomes applications from persons whose personal characteristics will further that commitment.
 Calvin does not discriminate in the employment of individuals on the basis of race, color, national or ethnic origin, disability, sex, or age.
 Calvin College is an educational agency of the Christian Reformed Church and, in compliance with Title VII and other applicable law, reserves the right to give preference in employment based upon religion.
-Persons interested in applying or who wish to make nominations should correspond with the Provost’s Office or the respective department chair.
+Persons interested in applying or who wish to make nominations should correspond with the Provost’s office or the respective department chair.
 Further specifics are posted on the college website: http://www.calvin.edu/go/facultyopenings.